AndreaLemur/AndreaLemur.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Research Assistant in the <a href="https://alyssaatwood.weebly.com/">Tropical Paleoclimate Dynamics Group</a> at <a href="https://eoas.fsu.edu/">Florida State University</a>.
+subtitle: Graduate Research Assistant, <a href="https://eoas.fsu.edu/">Dept. of Earth, Ocean, and Atmospheric Science</a>.

 profile:
   align: right